0xVector/envoy-cache-ext/README.md

 The whole source is in the [`ring-cache`](ring-cache) directory.

+### Existing extension

+I decided to write the whole cache by myself.
+An alternative to this would be to use the work-in-progress and not production ready HTTP cache extension.

+As of now, it is composed of a cache class implementing the HTTP caching standards, control headers etc. and an interface to add cache storage plugins.
+There are storage plugins right now, a non evicting in-memory storage and a filesystem storage.
+I did not use any of this code, but I used it as a reference and inspiration for my own implementation.

+**Rationale:** I heavily considered building on top of the existing extension.
+An advantage would be that whilst not production ready yet, it already respects many of the nuanced parts of HTTP caching that I am not implementing myself.
+I decided against it due to concerns about existing code complexity.
+I think writing my own simplified cache was a quicker way to get some results, compared to studying the existing code in detail to figure out how to extend it.
+Another problem is that the extension doesn't solve my problem exactly - it doesn't seem to support coalescing, adding which might entail changes to the cache interface, eliminating the value of having a ready implementation.
+The simple in-memory storage can't evict entries, so it's not suitable as well and would have to be modified or even redesigned.
+Overall, I found my own cache preferable for this task, but would heavily consider the extension for production code.

 ### Filter

 The filter is implemented in the [`filter.cc`](ring-cache/filter.cc) as a class implementing the `Http::StreamFilter`